 Good Mawning / Gud Mawning – Good Morning

 Good Evening / Gud Evening – Good Evening

 Greetings Bredren / Greetings Sistren / Greetings Empress – This is how Rasta greet their brothers (bredren) and sisters (sistren or empress).
 Please note that you don’t have to be blood-related.

 One Love / Blessings / Hail Up – Another short and effective way of saying ‘hello’ and is used quite often by Rastas.
 Remember you don’t have to dread to be Rasta, therefore anyone can use them.

-Psst – Guys make this sound with their mouth to get the attention of girls when then walk by.
+Psst – Guys make this sound with their mouths to get the attention of girls when they walk by.

 Yow – Hey